What is a Textile Artist?

 When people ask me what I do, I like to tell them “I make the biggest diamonds in the world… But instead of working with the hardest substances on earth, I work with the softest …. cloth.”
-The idea to create giant gem portraits took hold of my soul 20 years ago and has grown into a passion that has enriched my life.
+The idea to create giant gem portraits took hold of my soul 20 years ago and has grown into a passion that has enriched my life as a textile artist.

 The adventure started years ago when, as a novice quiltmaker, I discovered an image of a gorgeous gem.
 With only a basic understanding of quilting techniques — and no knowledge whatsoever of gemology — I was unsure how to transform that image into a pieced work of art.
 However, I was convinced there had to be a way.
 And I was determined to find it.
 After several years of research and experimentation, I made my first gem portrait.